Puig Major

-Puig Major is the highest peak on the Spanish island of Majorca.
+Puig Major is the highest peak on the Spanish island of Mallorca.
 With an elevation of 1445 m above sea level.
 It is situated in the Serra de Tramuntana mountains.
-As the mountain is located in a military zone, the neighbouring peak Puig de Massanella (1,364 m) is considered the highest accessible summit on the island.

-The nearest town and municipality to Puig Major is Sóller, a village near the north west coast of Majorca.
+The moutain was used by the United States for an airbase from 1950 to 1993.
+The nearest town and municipality to Puig Major is Sóller, a village near the north west coast of Mallorca.